heritagefund/decision-records/product/012-conduct-a-limited-pilot.md

 Additionally, of the three countries, Scotland does not have its own language legislation, or additional Equality Impact Assessment requirements if we decide to make it the first country we roll out on.
 Wales and Northern Ireland also have much smaller caseloads which will not give us the throughput of projects to allow for fast iteration.

 We believe this approach will have enough applications to allow us to test the service as we need to, whilst being sufficiently distinct from other grant campaigns and small enough in volume to be manageable for the internal users of the new service.
-Last F/Y the Scotland team assessed 400 applications of which 300 were as a result of ‘Year of Young People’ campaign.
-Therefore over the initial three month period we would expect to see up to 100 cases go through the system, likely less, given the drop off in applications under SFF, but giving enough throughput to be able to test and validate assumptions.

 Crucially it will also enable us to beta test the new internal system and processes for small grants with staff from all roles in Business Delivery, of which Scotland is also representative.
 This will include testing the training proposals, communication methodology, system functionality and technical considerations of the system.
 This will allow us to identify any constraints prior to any more extensive roll out.
 The distribution of the Scotland team and any technical or infrastructure challenges they experience are therefore helpful for us in validating that the service will work at the scale and within all the constraints faced by colleagues at the Fund.